sainioan/DatabaseApplication2020/README.md

 ## Features
 * Users login, logout
 * Users can search for current bestsellers books
-* Users can enter the books they have writem write comments on them and rate them from scale 1-5.
+* Users can enter the books they have read to books-read list.
+In addition, they can write include information, such as a comment, and rating from scale 1-5 on each book.
 * Users can enter the books they wish to read to their personal reading list
-* Users can enter the books they are currently reading.
+* Users can enter the books they are currently reading to their currently reading list.
+* Users can delete books from their (books-to-read) reading list as well as from their current reading list.
 * Users can view data about how many books various app users have read.